 When there is no requirement for surgical intervention and urgent care is not needed, the child can be managed on an outpatient basis.
 However, in cases where the vital parameters are not stable, the child should remain admitted to the hospital.

 Until the laboratory reports are yet to receive, the doctor may prescribe drugs to reduce the pain.
-Pain killer along with acid suppressor are generally prescribed.
+Pain killers along with acid suppressors are generally prescribed.

 You should consult with an experienced pediatric gastroenterologist when your child:

 Has severe and recurrent abdominal pain